Freedom of Information

 The Act also places an obligation on Live Borders to adopt and maintain a Publication Scheme.

-In adopting the Single Model Publication Scheme, Live Borders has produced Guidance to the Publication Scheme which will:
+In adopting the Single Model Publication Scheme, Live Borders has produced a Guide to Information which will:

 • Allow you to see what is available in relation to each class.

 • State what charges may be applied.